Burning Man 2024

 Art Installations

-RAT Technical Advisors are mentoring and assisting thirty-six artists in powering their art installations with renewable energy
+RAT Technical Advisors mentored and assisted thirty-five artists and three theme camps in powering their installations with renewable energy

 “#KOKON” by Misha Libertee